MicrosoftDocs/PowerShell-Docs/reference/3.0/PSScheduledJob/Disable-JobTrigger.md

 ```

 These commands disable all job triggers on two scheduled jobs and display the results.

+The first command uses the Get-ScheduledJob cmdlet to get the Backup-Archives and Inventory scheduled jobs.
+A pipeline operator (|) sends the scheduled jobs to the Get-JobTrigger cmdlet, which gets all job triggers of the scheduled jobs.
+Another pipeline operator sends the job triggers to the **Disable-JobTrigger** cmdlet, which disables them.The first command uses the **Get-ScheduledJob** cmdlet to get the jobs, because its **Name** parameter takes multiple names.

+The second command displays the results.
+The command repeats the **Get-ScheduledJob** and **Get-JobTrigger** command.
+A pipeline operator sends the job triggers to the Format-Table cmdlet, which displays the job triggers in a table.
+The **Format-Table** command adds a **JobName** property that displays the value of the **Name** property of the scheduled job in the **JobDefinition** property of the job trigger object.

 ### Example 3: Disable job trigger of a scheduled job on a remote computer.